Alejandro: With who?

 Matt Graver calls on Alejandro Gillick when Mexican drug cartels start to smuggle terrorists across the U.S. border.
 Things escalate even further when Matt and Alejandro kidnap a top kingpin's daughter to deliberately increase the tensions and ignite a war between cartels.

 Producer Trent Luckinbill mentions that a third film, Sicario Capos, is currently in development with plans to start production in Spring/Summer 2021.

 Sicario: Day of the Soldado contains examples of:

-- Ascended Extra: Steve, the CIA agent who was friends with Matt, has a much bigger presence in Soldado than in Sicario, where he disappeared after the convoy extraction from Juarez.
+- Ascended Extra: Steve Forsing , the CIA agent who was friends with Matt in Sicario, has a much bigger presence in Soldado, where in the original film he disappeared after the convoy extraction from Juarez.

 - Bait-and-Switch: Fundamentalist Muslim terrorists are working with Mexican Cartels to sneak through the border and strike at targets - two of America's worst fears, in one!
 Except the suicide bomber who got through the border in the beginning was an aberration in the grand scheme of Islamist terror and the rest of the bombers didn't go through the border - they were unrelated homegrown terrorists.
 By the time the US realizes its mistake, it's already spent a lot of money to trigger yet another Cartel war, with collateral damage, all the while doing nothing to actually fix the underlying issues of illegal immigration and terrorism - and making it worse by ordering an op to stop cold turkey and kill an innocent civilian.

 - Boom, Headshot!: Happens to several people in the film.
 Most notably Alejandro, though he survives as it only hits him in the cheek.